 One of my favorite adages.
 Just training isn’t enough, we have to train like we’re getting paid for it.
 Practice makes paychecks.

 I do not fear the man who practiced 10000 kicks once.
 I fear the man who practiced one kick 10000 times.

 Aiight McDonalds, we been through a lot you and me.
 Known you since grade school, shit’s been crazy.
 You made sports kinda hard for a little while but that’s behind us now.
 Now all I’m asking for is one million dollars and I promise to dress like Ronald and eliminate the burger king myself.
 Deal?
 Deal.

 They say once you learn how to ride your bike, you never forget.

-For me, it was a fucking lake.
+For me, it was a goddamn lake.

 Bike chain broke on the way down a massive hill, couldn’t brake, couldn’t make a smooth turn.
 In moments I was man o’ steeling my little chubby brown ass about 15 yards smack dab into the local goose timeshare.

 The lake was my teacher.
 The lake is my mental tattoo.
-It was baptism by fire, in the mouth of a giant nature toilet
+It was baptism by fire, in the mouth of a giant nature toilet.

-I effectively learned how to swim and bike at the same time that day, all by nearly dying in the process of both
+I effectively learned how to swim and bike at the same time that day, all by nearly dying in the process of both.

-And also that black labradors will only rescue you from drowning if you’re a box of french fries or a tennis ball.
+And also that black Labradors will only rescue you from drowning if you’re a box of french fries or a tennis ball.